ChrisChares/angular-seed-web-starter-kit/README.md

 This project is currently using Web Starter Kit v0.4.0

+Wiredep is used so you don't have to manually add `<script>` tags for bower dependencies

 A rudimentary deployment system for Heroku is included.
 At the moment, these deployments will only serve out of the ./app folder, not the ./dist folder.
 As such (and a litany of other reasons) you should not use this in production.